antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ------

-Now let's see how strong MLH1 expression is associated with CMS subtypes.
+Now let's see how strongly MLH1 expression is associated with CMS subtypes.

-* From the main page select the **Correlate Gene with a track** analysis to confirm the strong association of MLH1 expression with the CMS1 subtype (track **cms_predicted (4 cat)**).
+* From the main page, select the **Correlate Gene with a track** analysis to confirm the strong association of MLH1 expression with the CMS1 subtype (track **cms_predicted (4 cat)**).

 #### DNA methylation